tjd1234/cmpt383summer2022/languages/README.md

 tokens.
 For example, given the Go source code `i := 3`, after tokenization it would be split into something like `[("i", identifier), (":=", shortvardecl), ("3", int)]`.
 Tokenization typically removes all whitespace and associates a token type with each token.
 This makes it much easier to process later.
+Also know as **lexing**.

 **whitespace characters**: A character such as space, newline `\n`, tab `\t`, or return `\r`.
 On white paper, they are not printed and so the white paper is